pybliometrics-dev/pybliometrics/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 This repo could always use more documentation, whether as part of the
-official scopus docs, in docstrings, or even on the web in blog posts,
+official pybliometrics docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `scopus` for local development.
+Here's how to set up `pybliometrics` for local development.

-1. Fork the `scopus` repo on GitHub.
+1. Fork the `pybliometrics` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone https@github.com:your_name_here/scopus.git
+    $ git clone https@github.com:your_name_here/pybliometrics.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv scopus
+    $ mkvirtualenv pybliometrics
-    $ cd scopus/
+    $ cd pybliometrics/
     $ python setup.py develop

 4. Create a branch for local development::